 How do you want your doctor or first responders to proceed if you stop breathing?
 Some people wish to be revived at all costs, while others prefer to continue into a natural death.

-Signing a DNR means that you don’t want doctors or emergency personnel to perform CPR if you stop breathing or your heart stops beating.
+Signing a DNR means you don’t want doctors or emergency personnel to perform CPR if you stop breathing or your heart stops beating.

 Depending on your location, a DNR might also be known by one of the following names: